Suzanna-Linn/slua/docs/moving-lists.md

 To remove the last element in an array table:
 - <code class="language-slua">table.remove( tabFruits )</code>

-table.remove, unlike ll.DeleteSubList, modifies the table and doesn't return the table.
+table.remove(), unlike ll.DeleteSubList(), modifies the table and doesn't return the table.
+It returns the value of the removed key.

 To remove any element in the table we have the same function with a second paramenter, the index of the element:
 - <code class="language-slua">table.remove( tabFruits, 3 )</code>